DefinitionThis section has been translated automatically.

 - Wohlrab J (2006) Calcineurin inhibitors for the topical therapy of psoriasis. dermatologist 57: 685-689

-Incoming links (7)Ain; Anal dermatitis cumulative toxic; Anal eczema contact allergic; Intertriginous psoriasis; Keratodermia climacterica; Keratosis palmoplantaris diffusa with mutations in cathepsin c; Perianal streptococcal dermatitis;
+Incoming links (8)Ain; Anal dermatitis cumulative toxic; Anal eczema contact allergic; Intertriginous psoriasis; Keratodermia climacterica; Keratosis palmoplantaris diffusa with mutations in cathepsin c; Perianal streptococcal dermatitis; red scrotum syndrome (rss);

 Outgoing links (8)Calcineurin inhibitors; Candidosis intertriginous; Intertriginous psoriasis; Intertrigo; Off-label use; Pemphigus chronicus benignus familiaris; Psoriasis vulgaris; Tinea corporis;